SoftUni-Internal/interactive-content/EN/03-Exception-Handling/04-Best -Practices.md

 - Exceptions can decrease the application performance.

-   - Throw exceptions only in situations which are really exceptional and should be handled.
+   - Throw exceptions only in exceptional situations
    - Do not throw exceptions in the normal program control flow
    - JVM could throw exceptions at any time with no way to predict them **E.g. StackOverflowError**